Prince Edward Island (PEI) may be the smallest province in Canada by population and land area, but it is rich in natural resources!

 > The turbines located within the East Point Wind Farm have a height to the hub of 81 metres, the equivalent size of a 26-storey building.

-> PEI plans to continue building out its wind power capacity for a more sustainable energy future.
+> PEI plans to continue building out its wind power capacity.

 Canadians may be surprised to know that Prince Edward Island is also a leader in renewable energy generation.
-The Island, much like the rest of Canada, is a leader in energy innovation and is committed to continuing its work toward a more sustainable future.
+The Island, much like the rest of Canada, is a leader in energy innovation and is committed to continuing its work toward more renewable energy generation.

 Over 25 per cent of PEI’s electrical demand is met by wind power.
 Additionally, about 99 per cent of PEI’s power generation is from eight wind farms which include: Aeolous Wind, Eastern Kings Wind Farm, Hermanville/Clear Springs Wind Farm, North Cape Wind Farm, Summerside Wind Farm, West Cape Wind Park, WEICan Wind R&D Park.